You are here

 Advantages of an LLC

 - Limited Liability.
 Members are protected from personal liability for business decisions or actions of the LLC.
 This means that if the LLC incurs debt or is sued, members' personal assets are usually exempt.
-This is similar to the liability protections afforded to shareholders of a corporation.
+This is like the liability protections afforded to shareholders of a corporation.
 Keep in mind that limited liability means "limited" liability - members are not necessarily shielded from wrongful acts, including those of their employees.

 - Sharing of Profits.
 There are fewer restrictions on profit sharing within an LLC, as members distribute profits as they see fit.
 Members might contribute different proportions of capital and sweat equity.
 Consequently, it's up to the members themselves to decide who has earned what percentage of the profits or losses.